Bugstudios/srtool/README.md

 # IMPORTANT NOTES
   1. This program is designed for Windows OS, I am not going to support Linux, MacOS, iOS, Android or something else.
   2. YOU NEED TO UPDATE THE SOFTWARE IF THE GAME RELEASE IT'S NEW VERSION!!

+# Nov 16 UPDATE very simple and unfinish UI and rate calculator